algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Specifications/Test Plan.md

 ### **Review and Approval**

-A meet was made with the rest of the team to validate the test plan that was displayed on the TV.
+A meet was made with the rest of the team to validate the test plan.
 After that, the Project manager also approved.

 ### **Responsibilities**